shopsys/shopsys/docs/storefront/store-management.md

 # Store Management

 For storing various data all over the app we use [Zustand](https://github.com/pmndrs/zustand).
-Since we don't rely on some heavy storing data logic Zustand simple API is perfect fit for our needs.
+Since we don't rely on some heavy storing data logic, Zustand's simple API is the perfect fit for our needs.

 Zustand allows us to create multiple stores.
-Each store consists of `slices`.
-Which you can understand as one part of the store.
+Each store consists of `slices`, which you can understand as one part of the store.

 ## Store structure